KSDunne/twenty_one/README.md

 - [Visual Studio Code IDE](https://code.visualstudio.com/)
 - [Lucid Chart](https://www.lucidchart.com/pages/)
 - [Prettier Code Formatter](https://prettier.io/)
+- [Perplexity AI](https://www.perplexity.ai/) Note: AI was used for rule text content, not code.
+It was also only used for inspiration, the output was not copied directly into the porject without being altered for my own need.
-- Code institute's tempate for the mock terminal was used, but it was styled by centering it, hiding the scroll bar and giving it a pink and black theme
+- Code institute's template for the mock terminal was used, but it was styled by centering it, hiding the scroll bar and giving it a pink and black theme

+The query used for Perplexity AI was as follows: "Write the 8 most important rules of blackjack card game using bulletpoints".
+Five were taken from the output and altered to suit this game of twenty one.

 ### Python libraries